mark-casey/cuhky/windows.md

 Win7/8/8.1 (and 10?)

+1. Clean up Windows profile directory (%USERPROFILE%) as much as possible, but be very careful.
+Try to use modified times on files (but probably not trusting those on folders) to tell how outdated stuff is.
+At the very least make a folder on your Desktop and move things from %USERPROFILE% there instead of outright deleting.
+2. Use the registry to move some of Windows' more useless profile folders (perhaps Contacts, Videos, etc.) to another location.
-1. Set an env variable for babun to set home directory to Windows profile dir
+1. Set a Windows env variable for your user to tell babun's installer to set shell's (i.e.: bash/zsh) home directory to your Windows profile directory instead of "%userprofile%\.babun\cygwin\home\username"
   - Right click on Computer on the Desktop or in Start Menu and choose Properties
   - Choose Advanced system settings
   - At the top choose the Advanced tab